stevehenderson/gopro.java/README.md

 gopro.java
 ==========

-gopro.java, a java file that downloads all the pics from the GoPro cam via WiFI.

-gopro2.java, a file that triggers the gopro with a button.

-gopro3.java, a control java file
+Browse the folders to download the desired java file.

+Build the java file into a jar file using the java tools from oracle.